Get me outta here!

 Carboniferous to Permian Era Medullosa Seed Fern Tree Rendition Drawing

-Medullosa Seed Fern tree associated with Neuropteris was a medium sized, seed fern tree reaching about 33 feet (10 meters) tall.
-It really was not a true fern because it produced seeds, instead of spores.
-It only resembled fern trees and grew during the same era as the true fern trees, for example, Psaronius associated with the Pecopteris leaves.
-The leaves of Medullosa had many leaflets attached to a stem and could grow quite large, as much as 10 feet (3 meters) long.
+Medullosa seed-bearing tree is associated with the leaves called “Neuropteris”.
+Medullosa was a medium sized tree, often called seed-fern tree, reaching about 33 feet (10 meters) tall.
+It was not a true fern because it produced seeds, instead of spores.
+It only resembled fern trees and grew during the same era as the true fern trees, for example the “Psaronius” tree associated with the “Pecopteris” leaves.
+The leaves of Medullosa had many leaflets attached to a leaf stem which could grow quite large, as much as 10 feet (3 meters) long.

 Kingdom: Plantae